 The UAE Job Interview Tips

-Work abroad sounds like an adventure to many people.
-However, job search in the UAE (United Arab Emirates) requires more than just the obvious UAE CV writing and translation.
+Working abroad sounds like an adventure to many people.
+However, a job search in the UAE (United Arab Emirates) requires more than just the apparent UAE CV with the UAE cover letter writing and translation.
 You have to pass the UAE job interview.
-You will face issues that probably did not even cross your mind when you start planning to look for jobs in the UAE.
+You will face issues that probably did not even cross your mind when you start looking for jobs in Emirates.

 Remember that it is customary to present a business card (a dual language business card is helpful - English on one side, Arabic on the other), originals and copies of qualifications and certificates, passport photos, passport, written references (references are usually verified, so notify your referees in advance), application forms (where appropriate) and marriage certificate at the initial job interview.
 An extra CV can be handy too.
 You will never get a second chance to make a first impression!

-Do not forget that the same keywords you used in your CV will be the foundation for your UAE job interviews.
-Not only you need to be able to write about your key words, but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.
+Do not forget that the same keywords you used in your CV and cover letter will be the foundation for job interviews.
+You need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.

 Practice your few-sentences "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.

-Remember, how you dress is the one of the most important attributes in not being hired.
+Remember, how you dress is one of the most important attributes in being hired for available jobs.
 So, check the UAE dress code

 In the UAE (United Arab Emirates) it is widely accepted to be late, but this is not applicable to you!
 So, arrive at least 10 minutes before the job interview and turn off your cellphone.